theHostileNegotiator/KWBandage/PatchNotes.md

 4. Traveler Engine will flash unit starts moving
 	* Traveler Engines will show when Accelerating.
 		* The FX are not supposed to show until it reaches top speed but unfortunately this is the best workaround at the moment
-5. Ion Model Hierarchy
+5. Ion Model Skeleton
-	* Ion model will now refer to the base Hierarchy (AUDevWar_SKL) rather than it's own (AUDevWarIon)
+	* Ion model will now refer to the base Skeleton (AUDevWar_SKL) rather than it's own (AUDevWarIon)
 #### Planetary Assault Carrier
 1. Unit when under Ion Storm does not show Traveler Engines
 	* Added Traveler Engine to the model
 2. Traveler Engine will flash when unit starts moving
 	* Traveler Engines will show when Accelerating.
 		* The FX are not supposed to show until it reaches top speed but unfortunately this is the best workaround at the moment
-3. Ion Model Hierarchy
+3. Ion Model Skeleton
-	* Ion model will now refer to the base Hierarchy (AUPACarrier_SKL) rather than it's own (AUPACarrierIon)
+	* Ion model will now refer to the base Skeleton (AUPACarrier_SKL) rather than it's own (AUPACarrierIon)
 4. Fighters use different textures when under Ion Storm
 	* Changed textures to match default
 #### Attenuated Forcefield